fzago-cray/liblustre/README.md

     save a memory copy.
 -   rework llapi_hsm_hai_first and llapi_hsm_hai_next to be nicer.
 Some
-    of the work done by the caller could be done inside, like bound checking and.
-Return the hai or NULL is no more are available in that hal.
+    of the work done by the caller could be done inside, like bound checking.
+Return the hai or NULL if no more hais are available in that hal.
 -   inspect strcpy/strncpy/strcat/... and replace with strscpy/strscat
     if possible.
 -   move the copytool to a different repository.
 It's in this library for convenience only.
+-   add llapi_hsm_test.c and llapi_layout_test.c to the tests

 Changes from liblustreapi
 -------------------------